 If you or your parents are experiencing extenuating circumstances, such as unemployment, high medical expenses not covered by insurance, or private tuition for elementary or secondary education costs, we may be able to assist you.

-The U.S. Department of Education permits college financial aid administrators to review and process a professional judgement to assist students and families who are experiencing financial hardships.
+The U.S. Department of Education permits college financial aid administrators to review and process a professional judgment to assist students and families who are experiencing financial hardships.

 A valid Free Application for Federal Student Aid (FAFSA) must be on file for the academic year.
 The FAFSA asks for prior year’s income information to determine a student’s need and eligibility for federal aid.
 However, this data may warrant recalculating the income information based on the current year’s income projections.

 - Loss or decrease in parental income through separation/divorce

 - Loss of income due to death of a parent

 - Loss of income due to loss of employment or disability